 3.2.4 Pediatric Dental Benefits

-When Contractor elects to embed and offer Pediatric Dental Essential Health Benefit services either directly or, through a subcontract with a dental plan issuer authorized to provide Specialized Health Care Services to Enrollees under applicable laws, rules and regulations pursuant to: (i) a certificate of authority issued by the CDI under § 699 et seq. of the California Insurance Code, and/or (ii) a license issued by the DMHC pursuant to the Knox-Keene Health Care Service Plan Act of 1975 § 1340 et seq. of the California Health and Safety Code.
-Contractor shall require its dental plan subcontractor to comply with all applicable provisions of this Agreement, including, but not limited to, standard benefit designs for the embedded pediatric dental benefit, as well as any network adequacy standards applicable to dental provider networks and any pediatric dental quality measures as determined by the Exchange.
+When Contractor elects to embed and offer Pediatric Dental Essential Health Benefit services either directly or, through a subcontract with a dental plan issuer authorized to provide Specialized Health Care Services, Contractor shall require its dental plan subcontractor to comply with all applicable provisions of this Agreement, including, but not limited to, standard benefit designs for the embedded pediatric dental benefit, as well as any network adequacy standards applicable to dental provider networks and any pediatric dental quality measures as determined by the Exchange.

 Coordination of Benefits.
 If a Contractor’s Qualified Health Plan provides coverage for the Pediatric Dental Essential Health Benefit, Contractor shall include a Coordination of Benefits (COB) provision in its Evidence of Coverage or Policy Form that (i) is consistent with Health and Safety Code § 1374.19 or Insurance Code § 10120.2 and (ii) provides that the Qualified Health Plan is the primary dental benefit plan or policy under that COB provision.
 This provision shall apply to Contractor’s QHPs offered both inside and outside of the Individual and Covered California for Small Business Exchanges, except where 28 CCR § 1300.67.13 or 10 CCR § 2232.56 provides for a different order of determination for COB in the small group market.